Delicious, fudgy pumpkin brownies are healthy, low carb and gluten free. Here’s a fall treat you can feel good about eating!

 With just 125 calories and 4 grams net carbs for a generous square – I cut these pumpkin brownies into nine squares – I’ve been having two of them for breakfast or as a snack, and the best part?
 These deeply chocolaty treats keep me full for HOURS.

 Don’t expect to actually taste the pumpkin in these pumpkin brownies.
 Mostly, the pumpkin puree adds moistness and contributes to the fudgy texture.
 It also affects the color, as you can see in the photos.

 These tasty pumpkin brownies taste like rich, chocolaty, moist brownies – no one will ever guess there’s pumpkin in there.
 In fact, these brownies are so good, so rich and chocolaty, that I had to check the nutritional facts twice – I just couldn’t believe they were so low in calories.

 I use stevia glycerite in this recipe to keep it low carb.
 I like stevia glycerite because it lacks the bitter aftertaste typical to other stevia products.
 I believe that stevia is very safe, but in case you want to use another sweetener, here’s a conversion chart.
 Please keep in mind that I only tested this recipe with stevia.

-I tried using just one cup of sugar in these pumpkin brownies, but I tasted the batter, and the large amount of unsweetened cocoa powder in this recipe, necessary for producing rich, chocolaty brownies, means that 1 cup of sugar is simply not enough.
-When I added 1/4 cup more sugar, it was just right.
+I tried using just one tablespoon of stevia glycerite in these pumpkin brownies, which would be the equivalent of 1 cup of sugar, but I tasted the batter, and the large amount of unsweetened cocoa powder in this recipe, necessary for producing rich, chocolaty brownies, means that one cup of sugar is simply not enough.
+When I added one more teaspoon of stevia, it was just right.

 - 4 large eggs